giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 about both the compute and communication resources available in the network is necessary too.

 Consider as an example a large language model (LLM) used to generate text and hold intelligent conversations.
-LLMs produce a single token per inference, where a token is almost equivalent to a word.
+LLMs produce a single token per inference, where a token is a set of characters forming words or fractions of words.
 Pipelining and parallelization techniques are used to optimize inference, but this means that a model like GPT-3 could potentially go through all 175 billion parameters that are part of it to generate a single word.
 To efficiently run these computational-intensive workloads, it is necessary to know the availability of compute resources in the distributed